 About the Bellmore Creek Fish Passage Project

-Seatuck has assembled an Advisory Committee including representation from Nassau County, NYS Office of Parks, NYS Department of Environmental Conservation, Nassau County Soil and Water District, Town of Hempstead, the South Shore Estuary Reserve, Trout Unlimited, The Nature Conservancy, South Shore Audubon, and the Bellmore Civic Association.
-Seatuck has issued a request for proposals and is nearing the point of engaging an engineering firm to start the design process.
+Seatuck has assembled an Advisory Committee to inform and help assess the decision about what type of fish passage may be most appropriate for Mill Pond.
+The Committee includes representation from Nassau County, NYS Department of Parks & Recreation, NYS Department of Environmental Conservation, Nassau County Soil and Water District, Town of Hempstead, the South Shore Estuary Reserve, Trout Unlimited, The Nature Conservancy, South Shore Audubon, and the Bellmore Civic Association.
+Seatuck issued a request for proposals in April 2020 to engage a engineering firm to analyze and design fish passage options for Bellmore Creek.
+Princeton Hydro, a well-known environmental engineering firm with considerable experience with fish passage and riverine restoration, was selected for the project.
+They commenced the fish passage alternatives analysis in November 2020.

 Why is this project important?

 River Herring are diadromous fish, meaning that they spend part of their life cycle in freshwater and part in salt water.
 These fish play a vital role in transferring ocean energy into estuarine, freshwater and upland habitats, and provide indispensable forage for countless other species.
 It is no exaggeration to say that they help to drive Long Island’s entire coastal food web.
 Rebuilding their populations across the region is a critical component in restoring the health of our estuaries.
-Check out our Long Island Diadromous Fish Restoration Strategy for other priority restoration sites across Long Island to save this valuable species.
+You can learn more about their role in our ecosystem and other priority restoration sites by visiting our Diadromous Fish page.

 How can I learn more and get involved?